syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ### Using method

-You can add rows to the Gantt Chart component dynamically using the `AddRecord` method and you can define the add position of the default new record by using the `RowPosition` property.
+You can add rows to the Gantt Chart component dynamically using the `AddRecordAsync` method and you can define the add position of the default new record by using the `RowPosition` property.
 You can also pass the `RowIndex` as an additional parameter.

 * Top of all the rows.
 * Bottom to all the existing rows.